ashashishy/AWS-Notes/EC2.md

 You cant merge placement groups
 An instance can be launched in one placement group at a time, it cannot span multiple placement groups Instance be tenancy host cannot be launched in a placement group

+<h3>Instance Meta Data and User Data</h3>
+Instance meta data is data about your instance that you can use to configure or manage running instance. instance meta data and user data are not protected by cryptographic methods view all categories of instance meta data from within a running instance at http://169.254.169.254/latest/meta-data/ you can pass two types of user data to ec2: shell scripts and cloud-init directives. user data is limited to 16kb if you stop an instance modify its user data and start the instnace the updated user data is not executed when you start the instance